boieva-maryna/homepage/README.md

 # :sparkles:Homepage:sparkles:
-My very own personal website.
+My first attempt for bsa19.
 Basically this is just a résumé.